Non-Abelian Ginzburg-Landau Theory of Spin Triplet Superconductivity: Introduction

 \section{Introduction}

 The Ginzburg-Landau theory, the effective theory of the Abelian superconductivity, has helped us to understand the physics of the superconductivity very much \cite{lg}.
-It has clarified the Meissner effect with the suppercurrent generated by the Cooper pair in terms of the two scales, the correlation length of the electron pairs fixed by the Higgs mass and the penetration length of the magnetic field fixed by the mass of the photon.
+It has allowed us to understand the nature of the supercurrent in terms of the Cooper pair and explained the Meissner effect with the supercurrent with two scales, the correlation length of the electron pairs fixed by the Higgs mass and the penetration length of the magnetic field fixed by the mass of the photon.
 Moreover, it has successfully explained the existence of the quantized magnetic vortex in terms of the Abrikosov vortex \cite{abri,no}.

-But the advent of two-gap and/or spin-triplet superconductors made of the spin doublet and/or triplet Cooper pair motivates us to think of the possibility of a non-Abelian Ginzburg-Landau theory of superconductivity \cite{exp1,exp2}.
-This is because the two-gap and/or triplet Cooper pair could naturally be identified as non-Abelian spin multiplet.
+But the advent of the non-Abelian superconductors made of the spin doublet and/or triplet Cooper pair motivates us to think of the possibility of a non-Abelian Ginzburg-Landau theory of superconductivity \cite{exp1,exp2}.
+This is because the spin doublet and/or triplet Cooper pair could naturally be identified as non-Abelian spin multiplet.
 For example the spin triplet Cooper pair made of two electron spins could be viewed as an SU(2) spin triplet.
 If so, one might ask if we could construct an effective non-Abelian gauge theory of superconductivity which could replace the Abelian Ginzburg-Landau theory.

+There have been efforts to generalize the Ginzburg-Landau theory to non-Abelian Ginzburg-Landau theory of superconductivity \cite{prb05,prb06,epjb08}.
+But in these earlier theories the genuine non-Abelian gauge interaction was not introduced, because such non-Abelian gauge interaction was not accepted in the condensed matter physics.
+This situation has changed, however, and the non-Abelian gauge interaction is being introduced in condensed matter physics these days.

-Recently a non-Abelian gauge theory of two-gap ferromagnetic superconductivity, an SU(2)xU(1) extension of the Abelian Ginzburg-Landau theory, which could be viewed as an effective theory of two-gap ferromagnetic superconductors made of spin-up and spin-down Cooper pair doublet has been proposed \cite{pla23,ap24,arx25}.
-Just as the Abelian Ginzburg-Landau theory it has the U(1) electromagnetic interaction, but the new ingredient is the SU(2) magnon gauge interaction between the spin-up and spin-down Cooper pairs.
-A remarkable feature of the theory is the photon-magnon mixing between the U(1) gauge potential and the diagonal part of the magnon potential.
+This allowed us to introduce the non-Abelian gauge interaction in superconductivity.
+Recently a non-Abelian gauge theory of two-gap ferromagnetic superconductivity, an SU(2)xU(1) extension of the Abelian Ginzburg-Landau theory, which could be viewed as an effective theory of two-gap ferromagnetic superconductors made of spin-up and spin-down Cooper pair doublet has been proposed \cite{pla23,ap24,arx250}.
+Just like the Abelian Ginzburg-Landau theory it has the U(1) electromagnetic interaction, but the new ingredient is the SU(2) magnon gauge interaction between the spin-up and spin-down Cooper pairs.
+A remarkable feature of the theory is the photon-magnon mixing between the U(1) potential and the diagonal part of the magnon potential.
 After the mixing it has massless neutral magnon and massive doubly charged magnon, in addition to the massive photon.